JacoboLansac/audits/solo/soar-review.md

-### [L-10] Soar token might have integration issues with other protocols because contract can make incoming/outgoing transfers revert
+### [L-10] Soar token might have integration issues with other protocols because the contract can make incoming/outgoing transfers revert

 Every token transfer that is not excluded from fees calls the internal function `_shouldTakeTax()`: